php-fig/fig-standards/proposed/http-middleware/middleware-meta.md

 #### Why does the delegate conflict with middleware?

 Both the middleware and delegate interface define a `process` method to discourage misuse of middleware as delegates.

-The implementation of delegate should be defined within middleware dispatching systems.
+The implementation of the delegate should be defined within middleware dispatching systems.

 6. People
 ---------